ritikbhatia/PosiTweety/README.md

 ## What it does

 * Positweety provides _mesmerizing visuals_, _3D networks_, _interactive dashboards_ and _dynamic analytics_ to spread awareness and learn more about different topics.
-It uses issues **[laid out by the UN]** (https://www.un.org/en/sections/issues-depth/global-issues-overview/) to scrape data from the internet for over 20 of the most impactful categories impacting the society today.
+It uses issues **[laid out by the UN]** (https://www.un.org/en/sections/issues-depth/global-issues-overview/) to scrape data from the internet for over 20 of the most impactful categories in the society today.

 * Using these categories, it _scrapes the internet_ to find the _most relevant hashtags_ for each category and group them together.
-It also _generates analytical data_ which like the number of hits per hashtag and the distribution of usage for the top hashtags in the category.
+It also _generates analytical data_ like the number of hits per hashtag and the distribution of usage for the top hashtags in the category.

-* Positweety makes it _fun to learn and explore_ about social impactful topics.
+* PosiTweety makes it _fun to learn and explore_ about socially relevant topics.
 It does this by generating a **#Map** : A beautiful, dynamic and interactive 3D network of the Hashtags and color coded based on the category to which they belong!

 * Users can also _search for a topic_ of their choice using the search bar or explore a certain category using the legend.
 On selecting one of the displayed categories, the user is redirected to a _dashboard for that specific “Category”_.
 This is full of useful features such as: